-The Port's strategic goal is to cleanup 200 acres in 10 years.
-The Port continues to make progress toward this goal.
-In 2014 the Port is on track to complete interim and final remedial actions at five properties to address legacy contamination from previous operations.
+The Port's goal is to cleanup 200 acres in 10 years by 2022.
+By the end of 2015 the Port will have completed 175 of the 200 acre goal.
+In 2015 the Port is on track to complete interim and final remedial actions at five properties to address legacy contamination from previous operations.